artaius/openchemlib-vaadin/README.md

 Vaadin Java integration of the [OpenChemLib JS](https://github.com/cheminfo/openchemlib-js) components ([OpenChemLib JS](https://github.com/cheminfo/openchemlib-js) is the JavaScript port of the [OpenChemLib](https://github.com/Actelion/openchemlib) Java library).

 ## Usage
-Grab the precompiled jar file(s) from [Releases](https://github.com/artaius/openchemlib-vaadin/releases/latest) or add the following dependency to your project:
+Find it on [Vaadin addon directory](https://vaadin.com/directory/component/openchemlib-vaadin-components) or or directly add the following dependency to your project:
 ```xml
 <dependency>
     <groupId>ch.artaios</groupId>